codebyluckyman/publishernest/knowledge.md

 # Project Knowledge File

 ## Project Overview
 This is a publishing company management application designed for designers, production personnel, and sales people.
 The application focuses on managing quotes, formats, suppliers, and products with a clean, minimalistic design approach.
+At the heart of the project is the ability for external parties (suppliers) to submit quotes through the platform, reducing the amount of manual workload to manage email responses and paper trails.

 ## Design Principles
 - **Clean & Minimalistic**: The UI should be simple, uncluttered, and easy to navigate